-(iii) Written vs. Verbal Emergency Action Plan
+3) Written vs. Verbal Emergency Action Plan

-Emergency Action Plans shall be documented in writing (or on-line when available) within 90 days of occupancy of a worksite and resubmitted annually.

-Emergency Action Plans may be communicated verbally to employees upon occupancy of a new worksite until a written Emergency Action Plan can be submitted (due within 90 days of occupancy).
+- Emergency Action Plans shall be documented in writing (or online when available) within 90 days of occupancy of a worksite and resubmitted annually. - Emergency Action Plans may be communicated verbally to employees upon occupancy of a new worksite until a written Emergency Action Plan can be submitted (due within 90 days of occupancy).

-(iv) Size of Worksites Requiring Emergency Action Plans
+4) Size of Worksites Requiring Emergency Action Plans